Skip Navigation

 Liturgical Choir

 The purpose of choir is to provide students the opportunity to express themselves musically, learn to perform, and to compete.
 Choir is an expansion to our music education department.
 The activity benefits each student in many different areas.
 Students learn about breathing and vocal techniques that are necessary for becoming a good singer; learn to use sight-reading and rhythm skills to follow along the music; and learn to work as a team.
 Choir is beneficial for the student that wishes to continue music education, music performance or learn to compete in high school.
 Most importantly, the self-confidence and personal satisfaction that the student experiences in learning to sing in front of an audience and together in harmony is extremely rewarding.
 4th—8th grade students may audition at the beginning of each school year for inclusion.
-Ms. Avalos is the faculty advisor.
+Ms. Jaclyn Ybanez is the faculty advisor.

 National Junior Honor Society